Blue Riband: Single screw steamers (1872–1889)

 In 1845, Brunel's Great Britain became the first iron-hulled screw liner on the Atlantic.
 Starting in 1850, the Inman Line built numerous reduced versions for the steerage trade.
 In 1866, Inman started to commission single screw express liners that were the equal of Scotia.
 The Admiralty allowed Cunard to order its first screw express liner, the Russia.
 In 1871 both companies faced a new rival when the White Star Line commissioned Oceanic and her five sisters.
 The following year, White Star's Adriatic finally surpassed Scotia with a voyage at 14.65 kn.
 The new White Star record-breakers were especially economical because of their use of compound engines, but their high ratio of length to beam (10:1 compared to the previous norm of 8:1) increased vibration.
 To counter this, White Star placed the dining saloon midships and made their ships more luxurious.
 Inman rebuilt its express fleet to the new standard, but Cunard lagged behind both of its rivals.
 In 1875, Inman's new City of Berlin averaged 15.21 kn on its record-breaking voyage.

 During the five-year shipping depression that began in 1873, William Pearce, the controlling partner of the John Elder shipyard, became convinced that a crack steamer that carried only passengers and light freight could be profitable because she would attract more passengers and spend less time in port.
 He proposed a ship that crammed the most powerful machinery possible into the hull, sacrificing everything to speed.
 When Cunard rejected his proposal, Pearce offered his idea to the Guion Line, a firm primarily engaged in the steerage trade.
 The first ship Pearce built for Guion, the Arizona was described as a "souped-up transatlantic hot rod" by one nautical historian.
-While she only won the eastbound record, two years later, Guion took delivery of the even faster Alaska that set the record at 16.07 kn.
+While she won only the eastbound record, two years later, Guion took delivery of the even faster Alaska that set the record at 16.07 kn.
 To continue the program, Pearce offered Guion favourable terms on a third unit, the Oregon, which raised the record to 18.56 kn in 1884.
 These ships were uncomfortable and their excessive coal consumption made them uneconomic.
 However, for a while they were popular with American clients because of their American ownership.

 After being out of the contest for a decade, Cunard finally started to rebuild.
 In 1884, Cunard purchased Oregon from the Guion line when that firm defaulted on payments to the shipyard.
 Later that year, Cunard commissioned the first steel-hulled record-breakers, Umbria and Etruria.
 Etruria, the faster of the pair, raised the record to 19.56 kn on a 6-day, 2-hour run from Queenstown to Sandy Hook in 1888.
 However, Etruria and her sister represented the limit of single screw technology.